 2. See what I mean about contemporary glass coffee tables not being short on style?
 The West Elm Terrace Coffee Table has a slim and elegant brass frame, a clear glass top and central shelf plus a mirrored bottom shelf which bounces light around beautifully.

-4. The compact Vienna Coffee Table from John Lewis & Partners will brighten a small space with its shiny stainless steel legs and bevelled glass top.
+4. Compact yet very elegant, the Vienna Coffee Table from John Lewis & Partners will brighten a small space with its shiny stainless steel legs and bevelled glass top.

 5. Designed by Isamu Noguchi in 1944, the now iconic Noguchi coffee table was described at the time as ‘sculpture-for-use’ – and you can see why.
 The two signature biomorphic wooden supports create a self-supporting base which allows the glass top to be placed on top without the use of connectors.
 It’s also available in oak, if you prefer paler wood.

-9. The Gubi Pedrera Coffee Table is inspired by the vaulted ceilings of Barcelona’s famous La Pedrera building.
+9. Oh my, could this be my favourite?
+The Gubi Pedrera Coffee Table is inspired by the vaulted ceilings of Barcelona’s famous La Pedrera building.
 Be still my beating heart!

-10. The streamlined oval of the Aberdeen Bronze Coffee Table is the ideal shape for smaller living spaces.
+10. Finally, the streamlined oval of the Aberdeen Bronze Coffee Table is the ideal shape for smaller living spaces.
 The simple metal frame is finished in aged bronze and the lower mirrored shelf provides storage as well as reflecting light around your room.

 Images: brands and retailers as credited above